wazzupope/portfolio/README.md

   Revammp About section
   Consider other ways of describing Portfolio projects

-Change Skills section to remove designations of most used vs other

 Lighthouse
   Look into performance diagnostics in the report and ways to improve